Research & Projects

 Health Information Systems

-Diabetes Research Hub
+Diabetes Research Hub (DRH)

 Integration of Continuous Glucose Monitoring Data into the Electronic Health Record (iCoDE)